 Tips on Protecting Your Finances During a Divorce

 - In most contested divorce cases, Virginia courts look at retirement assets as marital property.
 So you may want to seek a financial advisor to help you take the best course to protect the savings you’ve worked so hard to save.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - The average cost of a divorce can vary based on several factors.
 You may have to consider alimony, child support and dividing valuable assets.
 To help, we’ve published a report on five ways to safeguard your assets during a divorce.

 - A divorce may entirely change your financial situation.
 Moving forward, you should be aware of the rules to avoid any penalties.
 That’s why we produced a guide on filing taxes after divorce.